NoahGav/oxide-lang/README.md

   Obviously, tuples with only one type should probably never be a thing, but still.

+- Oxide shold start with compiling directly to Rust (similar to how typescript compiles to javascript).
+However, it should still be able to compile directly to machine code (or wasm) using cranelift as the backend.
+It's very important that they produce identical results in all cases (so that there is no unpredictability or difference between them).

+- I really would like hot module replacement to work (similar to java's debug mode).
+It would probably work by converting cranelift ir, skipping optimizations and going directly to wasm, and then using cranelift to build a wasm runtime that supports hot module replacement at runtime.

 ## TODO: Examples of how borrow checking works without lifetimes

 ```rust